Development

 " → %22 (closing quote)

-Scenario 2: Email Address in Query Parameter
+Scenario 2: Email address in a query parameter

 User email: john.doe+test@example.com